 The educational objectives (mentioned as the end qualifications of the student) join the demands that are set by (foreign) colleagues and the relevant work field for an education within the domain (field of study/discipline and / or professional practice).
 They are in line with the regulations.
 The end qualifications for bachelor’s degrees and master’s degrees are derived from the scientific disciplines, the internationally performed research and the courses that are considered to put research into practice in the relevant professional field.

-General study programme objectives (desired final qualifications of the graduates at study programme level) and their genesis;
+General study program objectives (desired final qualifications of the graduates at study program level) and their genesis;

 Alignment of the objectives with the bachelor’s/ master’s competences in the Bologna declaration and European Qualification framework;

-Attention for the international dimension in the study program”sme’s objectives;
+Attention for the international dimension in the study program”s objectives;

 Attention for academic/professional/artistic skills in the objectives;

-Familiarity with the objectives among students and staff involved in the study programmme;
+Familiarity with the objectives among students and staff involved in the study program;

-Profiling the study programme with regards to domestic and/or foreign study programmes in order to determine the study programmme objectives and (including recent and imminent developments) to make the comparison with the own vision on the vocation/discipline;
+Profiling the study program with regards to domestic and/or foreign study programs in order to determine the study program objectives and (including recent and imminent developments) to make the comparison with the own vision on the vocation/discipline;

 Alignment of the objectives with the professional regulations/legislation;